Korri/ci_upload_cleanfilename/README.md

 Automatically clean filename while uploading
 =======================

-Clean file name while uploading (but keeping has much as possible, unlike `encrypt_name` option).
+CodeIgniter extention to clean file name while uploading (but keeping has much as possible, unlike `encrypt_name` option).

 Simple extention to `CI_Upload` that automatically passes the file name throught `convert_accented_caracters` and `url_title` in order to eliminate non-url caracters.